Drive-KD: Multi-Teacher Distillation for VLMs in Autonomous Driving: Methodology

 \subsection{Distillation Signal Selection}

 We investigate (i) the appropriate layers for distilling each capability and (ii) the specific signals to distill within the selected layers.
 In addition, we revisit output-distribution alignment and analyze its limitations for autonomous driving.
 In our studies, we sample 1{,}000 images, and each image contains multiple questions under each capability. \cref{fig:prestudy_all_internvl3_8b_combined} summarizes these analyses and supports our algorithm design.
-Appendix~\ref{app:prestudy_similarity}--\ref{app:prestudy_kl} collects the extended layer-wise similarity, intra-consistency, dispersion, and KL analyses.
+Appendix~\ref{app:prestudy} collects the extended pre-study analyses: layer-wise similarity in Appendix~\ref{app:prestudy_similarity}, intra-consistency in Appendix~\ref{app:prestudy_intra}, hidden-state versus attention dispersion in Appendix~\ref{app:prestudy_dispersion}, and KL analyses in Appendix~\ref{app:prestudy_kl}.